This website will take you through the steps of a workers compensation claim to provide a quick summary and roadmap of how to get work comp benefits.

 Here is a link to the form needed to get reimbursed for driving to doctor appointments-medical mileage expense request form.

-All of these benefits must be properly requested by the Primary Treating Physician and get through the Utilization Review process.
+All work comp benefits must be properly requested by the Primary Treating Physician and get through the Utilization Review process.

 Every worker has their treating doctor that is very important at the beginning of the case because they make all decisions early on.
 However, each worker is able to object to reports and get a second opinion.